Maximizing the Diversity of Exposure in a Social Network: Problem definition

 \spara{Constraints on assignments.} We assume that we are interested in assignments of size at most $k \in \naturals$.
-Moreover, taking into account the limited attention bound of users, which can be user-specific~\cite{linHWY14}, we also limit the number of items that a user can be seed with.\footnote{Following \cite{Aslay2015Viral}, we don't assume any attention bound on the number of items that non-seed users are exposed to, as these items are propagating to such users from their in-neighbors that they voluntarily follow.} We model this using an \emph{attention bound constraint} $k_u \in \naturals$ for each user $u \in V$.
+Moreover, taking into account the limited attention bound of users, which can be user-specific~\cite{linHWY14}, we also limit the number of items that a user can be seeded with.\!\footnote{As in previous work \cite{Aslay2015Viral}, we do not assume any attention bound on the number of items that are not recommendations in our problem definition, i.e., items that appear in the news-feed of the users in the social network, as such items are part of the organic operation of the network.} We model this using an \emph{attention bound constraint} $k_u \in \naturals$ for each user $u \in V$.
 We say that an assignment $A$ is feasible if $\lvert A \rvert \le k$ and $\lvert A_u \rvert \le k_u$, for each seed node $u$.

 \spara{Assumptions.} We assume that there exist $e,e' \in V \cup H$ such that $\ell(e) \neq \ell(e')$.
-This weak assumption is simply a bare minimum requirement on the diversity of the leanings of the nodes and items, aligned with the motivation of the problem.
+This weak assumption is simply a bare minimum requirement on the diversity of the leanings of the users and items, aligned with the motivation of the problem.
 We will use this assumption in the greedy approximation analysis to constrain the optimal values of expected diversity exposure score to $\mathbb{R}_{+}$.

 We are now ready to formally define our problem.